The Wheel (Asleep at the Wheel album): Critical

 Reviews for The Wheel were widely positive.
-An uncredited review of the album in Billboard magazine hailed the record as "Some more first-rate western swing ... from a group that has mastered this form," noting that it features "a powerfully authentic feel for music in the Bob Wills tradition".
+An uncredited review of the album in Billboard hailed the record as "Some more first-rate western swing ... from a group that has mastered this form," noting that it features "a powerfully authentic feel for music in the Bob Wills tradition".
 Similarly, Cash Box described the record as "a highly compatible coupling of country and big band sounds that assures this band its own special niche," proclaiming that "Western swing never had it so good."
 Both publications awarded particular praise to Tommy Allsup's production, with the former enjoying the "solid, bouncy instrumentation" throughout.

-AllMusic writer Michael Ofjord awarded The Wheel four out of five stars, detailing that "The Wheel finds Asleep at the Wheel consistently making music full of fun, along with fine musicianship and a sense of purpose".
-In his review, he added: "What sets this record above other bands ... is a sense of integrity beneath the surface.
+AllMusic writer Michael Ofjord noted that "The Wheel finds Asleep at the Wheel consistently making music full of fun, along with fine musicianship and a sense of purpose".
+He added: "What sets this record above other bands ... is a sense of integrity beneath the surface.
 However, that sense of purpose is never so heavy-handed that a feeling of festivity is too far away. [...]
 Asleep at the Wheel has made a fine record that will appeal to both the average fan and serious students of the Western swing tradition."
-Music critic Robert Christgau gave the album an A− grade, his highest for the band since debut Comin' Right at Ya.
+Music critic Robert Christgau gave the album an A− grade, his highest for the band since their debut, Comin' Right at Ya.